-It is possible that this annual grass is what Thomas Johnson recorded between Sandwich and Canterbury under the name of "Bromos sterilis altera, Lob." in his Description of a Journey undertaken for the Discovery of Plants Into the County of Kent in the Year of Our Lord 1632"9.
+It is possible that this annual grass is what Thomas Johnson recorded between Sandwich and Canterbury under the name of "Bromos sterilis altera, Lob." in his Description of a Journey undertaken for the Discovery of Plants Into the County of Kent in the Year of Our Lord 1632".
 Hanbury and Marshall (1899) regarded it as thinly scattered over the whole county in fields and waste ground, frequently introduced with clover crops.
-Where present, it might be plentiful, as observed by the Croydon Microscopical and Natural History Club in 1888, when 'In some oat-fields between Hever and Chiddingstone, it was noticed that the oats were overrun to an injurious extent by the handsome grass, Bromus secalinus'.
+Where present, it might be plentiful, as observed by the Croydon Microscopical and Natural History Club in 1888, when 'In some oat-fields between Hever and Chiddingstone, it was noticed that the oats were overrun to an injurious extent by the handsome grass, Bromus secalinus' 12.
 After then, it appears to have declined.
-It is, however, remarkable that Philp (1982) contains only one reported tetrad record, whereas Philp (2010) gives ten, widely scattered across the county, and many more have been forthcoming since.
-Whilst it is possible that there has been a comeback (as the New Atlas of the British and Irish Flora, 2002, reports for Norfolk and Worcestershire), it may well be that this is instead a matter of improved recognition.
-The recent Kentish records have continued the pattern of arable occurrences, so there is as yet no evidence of introduction as a grass seed contaminant, which appears to be taking place elsewhere.
+It is, however, remarkable that Philp (1982) contains only one reported tetrad record, whereas Philp (2010)

+gives ten, widely scattered across the county, and many more have been forthcoming since.
+It is possible that some of this apparent change in Kent is a matter of improved recognition and wide-spread recognition, but there is a background of new records being made across England, now (2018) much more extensive than as reported in the New Atlas of the British and Irish Flora, 2002 for Norfolk and Worcestershire.
+The recent Kentish records have continued the pattern of arable occurrences, so there is as yet no evidence here of introduction as a grass seed contaminant, which appears to be taking place elsewhere.
 Nor is there evidence of association with any particular soil type.
 The suggestion by Stace & Crawley (2015) of introduction as a constituent of seed mixtures used in conservation schemes is an interesting one and may account for some cases where a sown arable margin is maintained, but there are many occurrences without evidence of this.